-2023-24 School Year GENERAL INSTRUCTIONS
+2024-25 School Year GENERAL INSTRUCTIONS

 The IEP Student Tracking and Reporting (I-Star) system is a web-based system used by the Illinois State Board of Education (ISBE) that allows districts/special education cooperatives to input, manage, and approve data for students with disabilities.
-I-Star serves as the primary approval process for students with disabilities who are claimed for reimbursement under Sections 14-7.02 (Private Facility Tuition), 14-7.02b (Students with Excess Cost), 14-7.03 (Orphanage), and 14-13.01b (Special Transportation) of the School Code [105 ILCS 5].
+I-Star serves as the primary approval process for students with disabilities who are claimed for reimbursement under Sections 14-7.02 (Private Facility Tuition and Separate Public Day School), 14-7.02b (Students with Excess Cost), 14-7.03 (Orphanage), and 14-13.01b (Special Transportation) of the School Code [105 ILCS 5].
 Information for each student eligible for state reimbursement, even if only for part of the school year, must be entered and approved in I-Star before funding can be claimed.
 The level of payment is dependent upon the annual appropriation enacted for each program.

 Per Section 2-3.30 of the School Code, I-Star is also the system used to compile an unduplicated count of students with disabilities reported annually to the federal government.
-Students counted must be eligible to receive services or be in a Special Education Program receiving direct or related services approved by a public school district on December 1, 2023; be at least age 3 through age 21 inclusive (i.e., through the day before the student's 22nd birthday); and have an Individualized Education Program (IEP) or Individualized Services Plan (ISP) in place.
+Students counted must be eligible to receive services or be in a Special Education Program receiving direct or related services approved by a public school district on December 1, 2024; be at least age 3 through age 22; and have an Individualized Education Program (IEP) or Individualized Services Plan (ISP) in place.
 It is critical that all students with disabilities who are receiving services as of December 1 each year are reported accurately in an approved status.
 ISBE will only use approved student data to compile and report the December 1 child count as well as process state reimbursement to districts that file claims.

-I-Star is also used for the purpose of collecting data on select indicators of the State Performance Plan.
+I-Star also is used for the purpose of collecting data on select indicators of the State Performance Plan.
 Indicator data is used to make LEA determinations and issuance of letters of noncompliance.
 It is critical that accurate indicator data is submitted regularly to avoid findings and corrective action.